Flowey1000/simple-calc/README.md

-# simple-calc
+#Simple-Calc

-how to use:
+How to Use:

-to use it you can type
+Just type a basic math expression like:

 1 + 1

+And you'll get a response like:

-and it will say The answer to '1 + 1' is: 2
+The answer to '1 + 1' is: 2

-thats it
+That's it